Falanteris/docker-nethive-cvss/README.md

+# UPDATES

+We now would rely on Docker Volumes to share data with other containers. in order to create a volume, you can do so by the following command.

+        $ docker volume create <volume_name>

+Once that is done, attach the volume into our container's `/var` directory by doing the following

+        $ docker run -v <volume_name>:/var --name cvss -e PRODUCER=CONSUMER -e BOOTSTRAP_SERVER=192.168.100.5:9092 -e INTERFACE=192.168.100.5/24 -e ESLOC=http://localhost:9092 -e STOREINDEX=cvss nethive-cvss

+The example given in the `cvss` bash script assumes you have a volume called `gearwork-volume`.

+As you can also see, we have provided a way for you to inject more env variables.
+They are `ESLOC` and `STOREINDEX`.
+`ESLOC` is the location Elasticsearch server, (*refer to https://elasticsearch-py.readthedocs.io/en/master/ section SSL and Authentication for an example*).
+The `STOREINDEX` env is pretty straightforward.
+It's the name of the index you want to store the CVSS data in.

 # NVDEELYSIS

 This tool is designed to evaluate CVSS3 Information NVD JSON Datasets.
 It combines Node.js Events and Asynchronous File Reading with Python Data Science tools such as Pandas and Matplotlib for Data Visualization.

 # Instructions